ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 The value of "publicKey" MUST be the long-term key that the server was expected to use for deriving the response signature.

-IANA is requested to register the "application/roughtime-malfeasence+json" media type.
+This document has the "application/roughtime-malfeasence+json" media type.

 ### Reporting

-When the client's list of servers has an associated URL for malfeasance reports, it SHOULD post a malfeasence report to the URL whenever it has performed a measurement sequence in accordance with
+When the client's list of servers has an associated URL for malfeasance reports, it SHOULD post a malfeasance report to the URL whenever it has performed a measurement sequence in accordance with
 {{measurement-sequence}} and detected that at least one of the responses is inconsistent with causal ordering.
 Since the failure of a